showa-yojyo/notebook/_sources/inkscape/ch19-tiles.rst.txt

 ど、準備が要る：

    Two key points: First, the :guilabel:`Fill` and/or :guilabel:`Stroke paint`
-   must be specified as *Unset* ( icon ) (see the section called “Fill and Stroke Paint”).
+   must be specified as *Unset* (see the section called “Fill and Stroke Paint”).
 Second, an *Initial color* must be specified by using the :guilabel:`Initial color of tiled clones` dialog accessible by clicking on the color button next to the :guilabel:`Initial Color` label.